CtrlK

 Completeness

-Clearly answers both 'what' (configure Langfuse CI/CD integration with GitHub Actions and automated testing) and 'when' (explicit 'Use when' clause plus 'Trigger with phrases like' section providing concrete trigger terms).
+Clearly answers both 'what' (configure Langfuse CI/CD integration with GitHub Actions and automated testing) and 'when' (explicit 'Use when' clause plus a 'Trigger with phrases' section listing specific triggers).

 3 / 3